Tuesday, May 28, 2019

 However, we are told that Christ is not just begotten but is the only begotten Son.

 What is the significance of "only?"
-In the ultimate sense everyone is begotten (brought forth) by God so "only" in this instance can't mean he's the only one that ever came forth.
+In the ultimate sense, everyone is begotten (brought forth) by God, so "only" in this instance can't mean he's the only one that ever came forth.

-It means Christ not only issues forth from the Father; but is the same substance as the Father, and the ²exact likeness (image) of the Father and therefore equal to him (John 1:1 "...the Word was God..."), while distinct at the same time (John 1:1 "...the Word was with God...").
+It means Christ not only issues forth from the Father, but is the same substance as the Father, and the ²exact likeness (image) of the Father and therefore equal to him (John 1:1 "...the Word was God..."), while distinct at the same time (John 1:1 "...the Word was with God...").

 Eternally Begotten

 Since this is an eternal begetting, the Son has always been and is equal to the Father, not equal to created beings, but distinct from them.
+He is not equal to created things because he is the Creator.

 Not created yet begotten

 Though Christ is not created...
 He is begotten - i.e. as the creation issues forth from God, Christ also issues forth - but without a beginning.
-The creation issues forth from the Father at a point in time and also issues forth only through the Son.
+The creation issues forth from the Father at a point in time, and also issues forth only through the Son.
 Christ has always issued forth from the Father from all eternity past.
 There has never been a time he did not.

 Paul brings out this subtle yet distinct difference in the following passage.